 Property Providers positioning is to be “Sydney’s Most Flexible Residential Rental Agency.”
 In this regard, we want to be fair to both owners and occupants alike.
 We have found that most people are reasonable, responsible, and respectful.

 Switching between management models is more complex than it may initially seem.
 We are happy to provide our owners this option as part of our flexible service offering but need to manage it appropriately to ensure the best results for all parties involved.

 Time is required to do this properly.
-Property Provider’s core purpose is to “Help People Live Better;” we believe that it is important to give our staff, partners, and owners reasonable preparation time to do their respective jobs to execute a smooth Management model switch.
+Property Providers’ core purpose is to “Help People Live Better.”
+We believe that it is important to give our staff, partners, and owners reasonable preparation time to do their respective jobs to execute a smooth Management model switch.

-Effective Date: This policy is effective March 1st 2022
+Effective Date: This policy is effective March 1, 2022